2024 ASEAN Championship Group A

 Group A is one of the two groups of competing nations in the 2024 ASEAN Championship.
 It consists of Thailand, Malaysia, Singapore, Cambodia, and East Timor.
 The matches were played from 8 December to 20 December 2024.
 Thailand and Singapore advanced to the semi-finals as the top two teams on the group.
+Thailand topped the group with four group game victories.
+Singapore would advance as runners-up, with two wins and a draw.
+Malaysia finished third, with one win and two draws, Cambodia finished fourth, with one win and a draw, while East Timor finished fifth without registering a single point.